Poisson distribution: Other applications in science

 An everyday example is the graininess that appears as photographs are enlarged; the graininess is due to Poisson fluctuations in the number of reduced silver grains, not to the individual grains themselves.
 By correlating the graininess with the degree of enlargement, one can estimate the contribution of an individual grain (which is otherwise too small to be seen unaided).
-Many other molecular applications of Poisson noise have been developed, e.g., estimating the number density of receptor molecules in a cell membrane.

 In causal set theory the discrete elements of spacetime follow a Poisson distribution in the volume.

+The Poisson distribution also appears in quantum mechanics, especially quantum optics.
+Namely, for a quantum harmonic oscillator system in a coherent state, the probability of measuring a particular energy level has a Poisson distribution.

 Computational methods

 The Poisson distribution poses two different tasks for dedicated software libraries: evaluating the distribution $P(k;\lambda)$, and drawing random numbers according to that distribution.